-One more feature on it is noteworthy which is the Asus Q-LED that helps to find out the faulty component among the CPU, RAM, Graphics card and storage if your system fails to boot.
+One more feature which is noteworthy is the Asus Q-LED which helps to find out the faulty component among the CPU, RAM, Graphics card, and storage if your system fails to boot.
 At the I/O, you will have a total of 8x USB ports including a Type C and a Bios Flashback button for updating the BIOS through a USB stick.

 Stepping up, we have a great B550 board from Asus in the ROG series.
-ROG series is a premium motherboard catalogue that features a high level of performance and unmatched aesthetics.
+ROG series is a premium motherboard catalog that features a high level of performance and unmatched aesthetics.

 The B550-F Gaming Wifi features an Inbuilt wifi adapter that supports Intel Wifi 6 and comes with a 2.5G Intel LAN for wired connection.
 Besides the LAN port, you will get 8x USB ports including a Type C and a dedicated port for BIOS flashback that will go along with the BIOS Flashback button.
 Similarly, you will get some basic onboard features such as Debug LEDs which are very helpful in detecting the possible malfunctioning PC component.

-For expansion cards, you will get dual PCI-E x16 slots that run at x16 and x4 respectively and the 3x PCI-E x1 slots that share the bandwidth with the second PCI-E x16 slot.
-For storage, you will get 6x SATA ports and 2x M.2 connectors the second of which shares the bandwidth with the 5th and 6th SATA port.
+For expansion cards, you will get dual PCI-E x16 slots that run at x16 and x4 respectively, and the 3x PCI-E x1 slots that share the bandwidth with the second PCI-E x16 slot.
+For storage, you will get 6x SATA ports and 2x M.2 connectors the second of which shares the bandwidth with the 5th and 6th SATA ports.

 Gigabyte B550 Aorus Pro AC is, in my opinion, an undefeated motherboard under $200 which has distinguished VRM and heatsinks for hardcore overclocking.
 While many people may prefer going with the Aorus Elite for $20 the PRO AC has much more for those extra bucks which helps in improving the performance and functionality.

 B550 Aorus Pro AC has wifi inbuilt with Intel Wi-Fi 3168 and BLUETOOTH 4.2 support.
 The Elite doesn’t have any inbuilt Wifi and has inferior VRM heatsinks.
-This board features a 14 power phase VRM with doublers and DrMOS with big ventilated heatsinks that allow air to pass easily through it.
-It’s perfect for overclocking up to any 8 core processor and definitely a no compromise for 5600 and 5600X.
+This board features a 14-power phase VRM with doublers and DrMOS with big ventilated heatsinks that allow air to pass easily through it.
+It’s perfect for overclocking up to any 8-core processor and definitely a no-compromise for the 5600X.